 Hello, I'm Becky!

-Welcome — I’m so glad you’re here!
+Welcome!
+I’m so glad you’re here!

 We haven’t yet fully figured out how to invite and cherish that kind of touch outside of romantic or sexual relationships — and I’m on a mission to help change that.

-Oxytocin Bathing is an open invitation to say YES to the touch and human connection your body longs for, in a way that’s safe, caring, and non-sexual.
-Whether it’s immediately setting into an hour of your favorite grounding bear hug, or spending a whole session sampling all of my techniques, this is your space to lean into your authentic feel-good.
-I can’t wait to explore with you and discover what lights up your personal oxytocin map. :)
+Whether we settle into an hour of your favorite grounding bear hug, or spending a whole session as a sampling platter, this is your space to lean into your authentic, in-the-moment feel-good.
+I can’t wait to explore with you and discover what lights up your personal oxytocin map.

 From Buildings to Bodies: How I got here

 Despite having a successful decade as an architect, I always felt like I had more to offer—something deeper, more human, more in-person.
-I loved designing fancy custom homes, but what I craved was making a difference towards a more human-centered world.
+I loved designing fancy custom homes, but what I craved was making a difference toward a more human-centered world.

-After an amazingly adventurous chapter traveling the world for nearly 4 years—and a not-so-fun chapter facing the trauma of a near-death experience—I was cracked open in ways I couldn’t ignore.
+After an amazingly adventurous chapter traveling the world for nearly four years—and a not-so-fun chapter facing the trauma of a near-death experience—I was cracked open in ways I couldn’t ignore.
 What became crystal clear was this: intimacy is essential.
 But too often, our culture confuses intimacy with sex.
 In reality, that’s just one small piece—and not the most meaningful one.

 In 2018, I launched a professional cuddling business that quickly became a quiet success.
 What I didn’t realize at the time was that I was getting a front-row, real-world education in the anecdotal power of oxytocin.
 Session after session, I watched simple, safe, intentional touch regulate stress, lower emotional walls, and help people feel more alive and connected.
 But even more than that, it brought something deeply human back into the room.
 While professionalism and clear boundaries are essential, I learned they don’t have to be rigid—or robotic.
 These sessions were full of real connection, real conversation, and the kind of mutual presence that makes both people feel good, inside and out.